awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 # Using machine learning \(ML\) with Aurora MySQL<a name="mysql-ml"></a>

 Aurora machine learning enables you to add machine learning\-based predictions to database applications using the SQL language\.
-Aurora machine learning makes use of a highly optimized integration between the Aurora database and the AWS machine learning \(ML\) services SageMaker and Amazon Comprehend\.
+Aurora machine learning makes use of a highly optimized integration between the Aurora database and AWS machine learning \(ML\) services SageMaker and Amazon Comprehend\.

  Benefits of Aurora Machine Learning include the following:
 +  You can add ML\-based predictions to your existing database applications\.
 You don't need to build custom integrations or learn separate tools\.
 You can embed machine learning processing directly into your SQL query as calls to stored functions\.
 +  The ML integration is a fast way to enable ML services to work with transactional data\.
 You don't have to move the data out of the database to perform the machine learning operations\.
 You don't have to convert or reimport the results of the machine learning operations to use them in your database application\.
 +  You can use your existing governance policies to control who has access to the underlying data and to the generated insights\.

 AWS ML Services are managed services that are set up and run in their own production environments\.
 Currently, Aurora Machine Learning integrates with Amazon Comprehend for sentiment analysis and SageMaker for a wide variety of ML algorithms\.

+For details about using Aurora and Amazon Comprehend together, see [Using Amazon Comprehend for sentiment detection](#using-amazon-comprehend-for-sentiment-detection)\.
 For general information about Amazon Comprehend, see [Amazon Comprehend](https://aws.amazon.com/comprehend)\.

-For details about using Aurora and Amazon Comprehend together, see [Using Amazon Comprehend for sentiment detection](#using-amazon-comprehend-for-sentiment-detection)\.
+For details about using Aurora and SageMaker together, see [Using SageMaker to run your own ML models](#using-amazon-sagemaker-to-run-your-own-ml-models)\.
 For general information about SageMaker, see [SageMaker](https://aws.amazon.com/sagemaker)\.
-For details about using Aurora and SageMaker together, see [Using SageMaker to run your own ML models](#using-amazon-sagemaker-to-run-your-own-ml-models)\.

 **Topics**
 + [Prerequisites for Aurora Machine Learning](#aurora-ml-prereqs)